SaadYum/bit-saad/README.md

 ### Creative

 1. Dark Mode
-2. Additional Modal UI with Google Maps integrated for artist event location.
-You can access it by clicking on any event card.
+2. Additional Modal UI with Google Maps integrated.
+The Artist event location is located by it's Avatar Marker.
+You can open Modal by clicking on any event card.

 ### Deployment